mrakgr/The-Spiral-Language/readme.md

 inl main () = 1i32
 ```

 Using the build command will partially evaluate the `main` function.
 This will create `a.fsx` with the following residual program as output.
-The Cython backend is also an option, but the F# is the default one and produces nicer looking code so it will be used for the examples in this document.
+The Python backend is also an option, but the F# is the default one and produces nicer looking code so it will be used for the examples in this document.

 ```fs
 1